 We generate revenue in the form of interest income on the debt that we hold and capital gains, if any, on warrants or other equity interests that we may acquire in portfolio companies.
 We invest our assets primarily in privately held companies with enterprise or asset values between \$25 million and \$250 million and focus on investment sizes of \$10 million to \$50 million.
 We believe that pursuing opportunities of this size offers several benefits including reduced competition, a larger investment opportunity set and the ability to minimize the impact of financial intermediaries.
 We expect our debt investments to bear interest at either a fixed or floating rate.
 Interest on debt will be payable generally either monthly or quarterly.
 In some cases our debt investments may provide for a portion of the interest to be PIK.
-To the extent interest is PIK, it will be payable through the increase of the principal amount of the debt and any accrued but unpaid interest will generally become due at the maturity date.
+To the extent interest is PIK, it will be payable through the increase of the principal amount of the obligation by the amount of interest due on the then-outstanding aggregate principal amount of such obligation.
+The principal amount of the debt and any accrued but unpaid interest will generally become due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, structuring or diligence fees, fees for providing managerial assistance or investment management services and possibly consulting fees.
 Any such fees will be generated in connection with our investments and recognized as earned.